 1. Create a budget

-Establishing a budget helps you allocate your income toward your goals effectively.
-It also lets you identify areas where you can cut back on spending to boost your savings.
+Making a budget helps you allocate what you earn toward your goals effectively.
+It also lets you identify areas where you can reduce spending to boost your savings.

 2. Automate your savings